ccdcoe/CDMCS/Arkime/prepare-laptop.md

-# Test your laptop before coming to class.

-* Yes, you need to bring your own laptop!
-* Yes, you need to be able to run Arkime in your laptop!
-* See instructions below
+# Instructions for setting up the environment locally

+Note, these instructions are for running a local instance of the tools in a VM.
+In the classroom, VMs have been prepared for you so you do not need to set this up before coming to class.
+But you can... :)

-## System requirements for the classroom training
+## System requirements for running these tools locally
-* Host OS: Linux or MacOS preferred, with Windows you are responsible for making vagrant and SSH work;
+* CPU: Modern 64-bit CPU, Apple Silicon has not been tested and is likely not supported.
 * RAM: 16GB or more system memory;
 * Disk: Minimum 50GB of free disk space, 100GB or more recommended.
 SSD preferred;
-* Network: Ethernet port (RJ-45) or applicable adapter;
 * Privileges: Root or Administrator privileges on the host OS.